mvolkmann/blog/src/rust.md

   all the macro calls expanded in order to see what they actually do.
   For example, try this with a `main` function that just calls the `println!` macro to print "Hello".
-  You would never want to write this code yourself.
+  You would not want to write this code yourself.

 Press the "CONFIG" button to open a popup with the following options:

-- "Style" to switch between "SIMPLE" (no line numbers) and "ADVANCED" (line numbers)
+- "Style" enables switching between "SIMPLE" (no line numbers) and "ADVANCED" (line numbers).
-- "Keybinding" to choose between keybindings supported by the
+- "Keybinding" enables choosing between keybindings supported by the
   {% aTargetBlank "https://github.com/ajaxorg/ace", "Ace" %} (Cloud9) editor
+  which is used by this tool.
-  These include ace, emacs, sublime, vim, and vscode.
+  Options include ace, emacs, sublime, vim, and vscode.
-- "Theme" to choose from 30+ themes including cobalt, github, solarized light, solarized dark
+- "Theme" enables choosing between 30+ themes including cobalt, github, solarized light, solarized dark.
-- "Pair Characters" to automatically insert closing `)`, `}`, and `]` characters after `(`, `{`, and `[` characters
+- "Pair Characters" automatically inserts closing `)`, `}`, and `]` characters after `(`, `{`, and `[` characters.
-- "Orientation" to arrange panes horizontally, vertically, or automatically choose based on window size
+- "Orientation" enables choosing how panes are arranged.
+  Options include Horizontal, Vertical, and Automatic which chooses based on window size.
-- and advanced options to control generated assembly code
+- Advanced options control generated assembly code.

 There doesn't seem to be a way to select a font for the code.

 Configuration options are saved in browser Local Storage so they can be applied to future sessions.
-The most recently entered code is also saved in Local Storage, but previously entered code is not.
+The most recently entered code is also saved in Local Storage, but previously entered code is not retained.

 ## Compiling and Running